Alcohol Oxidation Mechanisms, Demystified

 Today’s post in a nutshell: many oxidations of alcohols might seem a little mysterious, but essentially proceed through a glorified E2 mechanism.
 Many oxidants work by attaching a good leaving group to oxygen, which is followed by elimination.

-The Familiar Key Step At The Heart Of (Almost) All Alcohol Oxidation Reactions
+- E2: The Familiar Key Step At The Heart of (Almost) All Oxidation Reactions

 When I was learning organic chemistry I remember the reagents for oxidation reactions completely coming out of left field.